Australian Gold Star Race

 - Lola T330 [HU8] (Rob Butcher): To Haas/Hall and developed by Jim Hall with revised bodywork, radiators and rear wing for Brian Redman in the 1973 US series.
 Then to Rogers Racing for Larry Harley in the 1974 US series.
 To Ken Smith (New Zealand) for the 1974/75 season, the New Zealand and Australian Internationals 1976.
 To Chris Milton (South Australia) and raced in Australia from Sep 1977 to Sep 1978.
 To John Blanden 1978, and driven for him by Rob Butcher from 1979 to 1982.
 To Bib Stillwell 1988 for Australian historic racing.
 To Noel Robson (Melbourne, Australia) 1993, and raced in Australian historic racing for many years.
 More information about Lola T330 HU8

 - Lola T330 [HU1] (Ian Adams): Works car for Frank Gardner at the end of 1972, then to Max Stewart for the 1973 Tasman series, the 1973 US series, 1973 Australian Gold Star, 1974 Tasman, and 1974 Gold Star.
+In ecember 1974, Kevin Bartlett used the car to win a New Zealand Gold Star race.
 Driven by David Oxton in the 1975 New Zealand Tasman races, then by Stewart for last two races of Tasman 1975 after he gave up on his Lola T400.
 Driven by John Leffler, Stewart and Paul Bernasconi during 1975.
 To Ian Adams (NSW, Australia) 1976, and raced until 1982.
 Sold by Adams to Darcy Russell (Moorabbin, Victoria, Australia) in 1988, and raced in historic racing from 1992 onwards.
 Appeared regularly at the VHRR Phillip Island Classic from 1997 to 2016, and in the Australian GP support races in 2009 and 2010.
 More information about Lola T330 HU1

 - Lola T332 [HU36] (Chas Talbot): See full history: Lola T332 HU36.